FusRoDah061/chrono-bot/README.md

 - `NOTIFICATION_EMAL`: Email address to send notifications to.

-- `LOG_DIRECTORY`: Directory where the application will store log files.
-Must exist and be writeable.

-- `LOG_FILENAME_PATTERN`: Log file name pattern.
-Use [simple-node-logger](https://www.npmjs.com/package/simple-node-logger) patterns.
+- `JOB_CRON_EXPRESSION`: Cron expression indicating the frequency in which the job will run.
+Chrono.gg coin flips reset everyday at 9:00 AM Pacific time.

 ## Deploying

-[Setup a cron job](https://www.geeksforgeeks.org/how-to-setup-cron-jobs-in-ubuntu/) to periodically run `cron-job-runner.sh`:

-`0 15 1-31 * * ~/chrono_bot/cron-job-runner.sh`

-Make the file `cron-job-runner.sh` executable by running `chmod +x cron-job-runner.sh`, or add `/bin/sh` when creating the job:

-`0 15 1-31 * * /bin/sh ~/chrono_bot/cron-job-runner.sh`

-Chrono.gg coin flips reset everyday at 9:00 AM Pacific time.

-Job setup may vary on your environment.

-To check if the job is set, run and look for the created job:

-`grep CRON /var/log/syslog`
+Before starting the application, make sure to configure the environment params shown above.

+To deploy, simply run the `create-container` script for your platform.
+This must be run from the same folder where the Dockerfile is located.

+### Windows

+Run `windows\create-container.bat` at a terminal window.
+This will build the Dockerfile and start a container with the application.

+If you need to change any of the environment params, use `windows\reset-container.bat` to recreate the container with the new values.

+### Linux

+Run `linux\create-container.sh` at a terminal window.
+This will build the Dockerfile and start a container with the application.

+If you need to change any of the environment params, use `linux\reset-container.sh` to recreate the container with the new values.